dazrin/Cryptocurrency-Tracker/README.md

 * [Contributing](#Contributing)

 ## About
 CryptoTrack is a cryptocurrency tracker application to allow users to keep track of the latest trends on the leading cryptocurrencies on the global market.
+This application was built using Next.JS and is powered by the CoinGecko API to reliably retrieve the latest top notch cryptocurrency data.

 Check out the deployed application here: <insert link to deployed app>